Jamugurihat

 Jamugurihat is a town and a town area committee in Sonitpur district, in the Indian state of Assam.
 This is a newly planned city area by the Urban Development Authority of Assam.
 The town is located north of the Brahmaputra River.
 It is the location of the 200-year-old Baresahariya Bhaona festival.

 Geography

 Jamugurihat is located on the north bank of the Brahmaputra River, 184 km from Guwahati, the capital of Assam, and 17 km east of Tezpur.
-Agriculture & allied occupation constitute the rural economy besides a large chunk of people engaged in Tea cultivation.
-Jamugurihat is a newly planned city with 19,743 population (according to the 2011 Census) where has 52 villages’ with different communities like Assamese, Nepali, Bongali etc. with different religions.
-In Jamugurihat have more than 60 Namghar and Temples.
+Agriculture and allied occupation constitute the rural economy besides a large chunk of people engaged in Tea cultivation.
+Jamugurihat is a newly planned city with a population of 19,743 (according to the 2011 Census) and 52 villages with different communities like Assamese, Nepali, Bengali etc. with different religions.
+In Jamugurihat there are more than 60 Namghar and Temples.
 In Jamugurihat, approximately 15% of people are doing Govt.
 Services, 35% of people are doing some different types of Business and another 50% of people are depending on different types of Agriculture.
 Jamugurihat lies between Kani Dekorai and Jiya Bhoroli River.
-Sijusa Picnic spot is situated at Northern part of Jamugurihat & The 6th edition of Kaziranga is extended up to Panpur the southern part of Jamugurihat.
+Sijusa Picnic spot is situated at the Northern part of Jamugurihat and the 6th edition of Kaziranga is extended up to Panpur the southern part of Jamugurihat.